zsiller38/CircuitPython/README.md

 ```
 Code credit goes to [Graham](https://github.com/VeganPorkChop/Engineering-3-Documentation/tree/master/IntermediateCoding-Engineering%203#MotorControl)

 ### Evidence
 <img src="https://github.com/zsiller38/CircuitPython/blob/master/Images/Untitled_%20Nov%202,%202022%2012_49%20PM.gif?raw=true" alt="wiring2" style="width:550px;">
 Image credit goes to [Kaz](https://github.com/kshinoz98/CircuitPython#Motor_Control)

 ### Wiring
 <img src="https://github.com/zsiller38/CircuitPython/blob/master/Images/Screenshot%202023-05-20%203.36.39%20PM.png?raw=true" alt="wiring2" style="width:550px;">

 ### Reflection
+The wiring for this project was the hardest part because you have to avoid sending the power from the battery back through the metro and into the computer.
+This causes the computer to shut down to protect itself.
+It is also very easy to fry the metro board.
+This project also reminded me about the importance of documentation.
+In my PID project we are using a DC motor but I had never documented the motor control assignment.
+Although I figured it out with some help if I had documented the motor control when I was supposed to, it would have been very helpful for the PID project.

 ## Photointerupter